 Tenders need identification.
 In many jurisdictions they are legally required to carry numbers or to be identified as a tender to a larger boat.
 With letters on, we find we get left alone and, when operating without letters, a fast boat is a magnet for law enforcement.
 We use an Avery product that is printed by special machines onto a spacing tape that peels of once the letters are applied.
 It’s easy to apply and quite inexpensive from a local print shop.
 We’d applied the lettering to our previous tender while in Whangarie, New Zealand and bought three extra sets as we expected they would eventually need replacement.
 But the letters outlasted the tender and we still had all three sets left when we purchased the new tender.

 All that is left is electronics and, for that, we have gone with an all NMEA2000 solution mostly dependent upon equipment from Maretron.
-This project is working out remarkably well and, once it’s done and used for a period, we’ll post what we did and the results here.
+This project is working out remarkably well and is described at Tender NMEA2000 System.